AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **Behavior:**

 * Preserves existing courses
-* If course already exists for the person, command fails
 * If a course code already exists globally, and you supply a different color, the global color is updated
 * If a new course code is added without color, it defaults to `green`